{\tau}-Cluster Morphism Categories and Picture Groups: 2-Simple Minded Collections for Nakayama Algebras

 The following is immediate.

-\begin{prop} There is a bijection $M: \Arc(n,l(1),\ldots,l(n)) \rightarrow \brick\Lambda(l(1),\ldots,l(n))$ given by sending an arc $a$ to the module $M(a) := M(s(a),l(a))$. \end{prop}
+\begin{prop} There is a bijection given by sending an arc $a$ to the module $M(a) := M(s(a),l(a))$. \end{prop}

 We now consider the various ways that two distinct arcs can (minimally) intersect and the corresponding morphisms and extensions between modules.
-As we are only interested in characterizing sets of mutation compatible semibrick pairs, the details regarding extensions are intentionally incomplete.
-In the diagrams accompanying Lemmas \ref{lem:archomslong} and \ref{lem:archoms}, the arc $a_1$ is always shown in blue and the arc $a_2$ is always shown in orange.
+As we are only interested in characterizing sets of singly left mutation compatible semibrick pairs, the details regarding extensions are intentionally incomplete.
+In the diagrams accompanying Lemmas \ref{lem:archomslong} and \ref{lem:archoms}, the arc $a_1$ is always shown as solid and the arc $a_2$ is always shown as dashed.
 We remark that these figures provide only examples, e.g. figures with two arcs each having length $n$, etc. are not shown.